MiguelSperle/HXZstore/README.md

 # English

-This is my second e-commerce project but it is my project most complete of e-commerce.
+This is my fisrt e-commerce project but it is my project most complete of e-commerce.
 I used a mirageJS a lib that mimics an api but I was able to train my knowledge on how to consume an API in this project.

 # Portuguese